vmaaik/vue.js-demo/src/training/NOTES.md

 - all styles from each and every component are added to the header
 - to apply styles locally style has to have scoped in tag

+#### Filters and Mixins

+- filters only transform the value in the template not the data itself
+- filters always take value as a parameter
+- filters can be registered globally
+- better alternatives for filters are computed properties